 1. Know your credit score

-Your lender will check your credit score when you apply for a mortgage.
+Your lender will check your credit score when you apply for a home loan.
 Knowing your credit score will help you determine if you’re in a healthy financial situation and if there are any issues with your credit history.
+If you’re worried about a ‘thin file’, e.g. limited history, rest assured a lender generally prefers that to bad history of unpaid loans and so on.
+There are a few services out there that allow you to check your credit score for free at least once a year.
 This will allow you to start working to improve your score.

 2. Reduce your debts

 Unsecured debts like credit cards and personal loans are very expensive and reduce the amount you can repay on a mortgage.
+Note, you won’t accrue interest if you pay your credit card off in full every interest-free period, which can work favourably when looking at your credit score.
 If you work to reduce your high-interest-rate debts you can increase your borrowing capacity.

 3. Reduce excess credit limits